-A player's request for a 20-second timeout shall be granted only when the ball is dead or in control of a player on the team making the request.
+A request for a 20-second timeout by a player in the game or the head coach shall be granted only when the ball is dead or in control of a player on the team making the request.
 A request at any other time shall be ignored.

-EXCEPTION: The head coach may request a 20-second timeout if there is a suspension of play to administer Comments on the Rules-N-Guidelines for Infection Control. a.
-Each team is entitled to one (1) 20second timeout per half for a total of two (2) per game, including overtimes. b.
-During a 20-second timeout a team may only substitute for one player.
-If the team calling the 20-second timeout replaces a player, the opposing team may also replace one player.
-EXCEPTION: In the last two minutes of the fourth period and/or any overtime period, free substitution is permitted by both teams.
+a.
+Each team is entitled to one (1) 20-second timeout per half and each overtime period.

+b.
+During a 20-second timeout, both teams shall have unlimited legal substitutions.

 c.
-If a second 20-second timeout is requested during a half (including overtimes), it shall be granted.
-It will automatically become a charged regular timeout.
-Overtimes are considered to be an extension of the second half. d.
+If a second 20-second timeout is requested and the team has none remaining, it shall be granted and charged as a full timeout.

+d.
 The official shall instruct the timer to record the 20 seconds and to inform him when the time has expired.
 If a team calls a 20-second timeout because one of its players is injured and, at the expiration of the 20-second timeout limit, play is unable to resume due to that player's injury, a full timeout will be charged to that team and the 20-second timeout returned.